yuutayamada/mykie-el/README.md

 | :deactivate-region  | symbol         | deactivate selecting region after mykie executed command.
 You can specify this t, 'region, 'region&C-u. |
 | :region-handle-flag | symbol         | Do copying or killing before command executing.
 This function is convenience if you want to use kill-ring's variable.
 But there is mykie:region-str variable that always store region's strings. |

+## I can't remember keyword
+Me too.
+If you can use [Helm](https://github.com/emacs-helm/helm), then you can use `helm-mykie-keywords` command that show available keywords.

 ## Fuzzy Ordering
 This function name was lazy ordering until v0.1.1.
 From v0.2.0, the name was renamed to fuzzy ordering and this function is